IDIL Tracks

 Dr. Christina Orieshnig(Water Category)

-Dr. Yohann Cousquer(Water Specialization)
+Dr. Vianney Sivelle(Water Specialization)

 eco-epidemiology of emerging diseases

-• Ecology and Evolution of Microorganisms and Parasites
+- Ecology and Evolution of Microorganisms and Parasites

-• Transmission: Case Studies
+- Transmission: Case Studies

-• Bioinformatics and Databases
+- Bioinformatics and Databases

-• Study of variability
+- Study of Variability

 Details

 In light of the ecological, environmental, and evolutionary analysis of these phenomena, this multidisciplinary program offers a comprehensive approach.
-It integrates all relevant scientific expertise and tools (including biology, statistics, bioinformatics, and concepts from the humanities) into various contexts and specific public health needs.
+It integrates all relevant scientific expertise and tools (including biology, statistics, bioinformatics, and concepts from the humanities) into various contexts and practical public health needs.
 Thus, Eco-EPIED is aOne Healthprogram dedicated to research and its practical applications.

 The program is supported by renowned research units in Montpellier dedicated to the analysis and control of emerging diseases.
 It also involves experts from international organizations, public health agencies, pharmaceutical companies, and nongovernmental organizations.